raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step11.md

 + Adding a second UDS to the front of your chassis to improve object detection
 + Attaching LEDs to your robot and decorating the chassis
 + Replacing the ball caster with two more wheels
 + Using a [PID controller](https://projects.raspberrypi.org/en/projects/robotPID) to gain more precise control over your robot's movement

-For this assignment you should upload images of your upgraded robot to a service such as [Imgur](https://www.imgur.com/) or to a video hosting platform such as [YouTube](https://www.youtube.com) and include the link in your assignment.
+For this assignment you should upload images of your upgraded robot to a service such as [Imgur](https://www.imgur.com/) or to a video-hosting platform such as [YouTube](https://www.youtube.com) and include the link in your assignment.

 Alongside this, write a short summary of your new function, including: